-The DSC Cooling Can fits over the standard and dual sample DSC cells.
+The DSC Cooling Can fits over the standard DSC cell.
 Its function is to cool the DSC cell more rapidly than the air cool function and to provide subambient operation.
 The reservoir is filled with coolant as needed to reach the desired temperature.
 An open-top bell jar, an insulation disc, and a split O-ring are also included with the accessory.